-The glider can be steered while in big ears using weight shift alone.
+The glider can be steered while in tip stall using weight shift.

-When you release the lines, the Boomerang 7's ears will come out on their own, or may require a short pump.
-Release the big ears at least 100m above the ground.
-If this is not possible, keep the big ears in until you flare for landing rather than letting them out on the approach.
-This is a safer method because of a possible wind gradient close to the ground and your low airspeed/high wing loading with big ears in.
+When you release the B3 lines, the Boomerang 8's tip will come back on their own.
+Release the tip stall at least 100m above the ground.
+This is a safer method because of a possible wind gradient close to the ground and your low airspeed/high wing loading with the tip stall in.